BryanMorgan/time-tracking-app/README.md

 which will start the app on [localhost:1234](http://localhost:1234)

 ### Notes
-The client uses the `REACT_APP_API_URL` process environment variable (set in .env.development) to connect to the Time Tracking API.
+The app relies on the a `REACT_APP_API_URL` environment variable to connect to the Time Tracking API.
+The default of http://localhost:8000 is set in the `.env.development` configuration file.

 ## Production Mode
 To build a production build run `npm build` or start with the production `NODE_ENV` set: